Meta

 }

-This is very useful for further automatization.
+This is useful for further automation.
 For example, you can load this file in your CI and create visual snapshots for each story.

 Testing